Past and Current Chesapeake B-WET Projects

 Get ‘OUTSIDEE’ (Ongoing Understanding through Science Inquiry and Diverse Environmental Experiences)

 This is a BLaST Intermediate Unit #17 (Bradford, Lycoming, Sullivan, and Tioga County region) project.
 As Pennsylvania looks to adopt new Environmental Literacy and Sustainability, Technology and Engineering, and Science Standards for the 2022-23 school year, the shift in science education, especially environmental science education, is significant and a need for Sayre Area School District, which currently is revising their Science curriculum.
 Sayre sits on approximately 33 square miles and can use school grounds for environmental experiences.
-Sayre is located in Bradford County, Pennsylvania and is identified as an environmental justice area with about 21% at the poverty line.
+Sayre is located in Bradford County, Pennsylvania and has about 21% at the poverty line.
 By building sustainable and systemic meaningful environmental education experiences in partnership with Sayre Area School District and community partners, learners will be able to experience growth of new, innovative learning opportunities in environmental education.
 The program will strengthen community partnerships, build awareness around environmental needs and local support, and build a consistent systemic approach to hands-on student experiences in science.
 Specifically, Sayre will work closely on partnerships with the Bradford Conservation District and Satterlee Creek Environmental Center.
 In the first year of implementation, the program will reach 375 students in the fourth- to eighth-grade band.
 The second year will reach an additional 336 students in grades 9-12 for a total of 711 students.
 By the end of three years, the project will reach 1,040 students (375 students in grades 4-8, 336 students in grades 9-12, and 329 students in grades K-3).
 Chesapeake B-WET is providing $83,102.

 Central Columbia School District Environmental Literacy Plan for Capacity Building and Curriculum Programming